Skip to main content

 Yes, this is an interpersonal skill that managers need to have as it is essential to creating a company culture where employees feel a sense of support and empowerment.

 The purpose of active listening is to ensure that the speaker feels heard and understood.
-This is helpful for both new and experienced managers, as it allows them to gain a deeper understanding of their employees' thoughts and feelings.
+This is helpful for both new and experienced managers, as the different levels of listening help them gain a deeper understanding of their employees' thoughts and feelings.
 In turn, managers can better support their employees and help them to achieve their goals.

 8. Celebrate successes